 Michelle has had 3 readers: Sally Whiteman, Anastasia Smietanka and Christie Jones.

-In 2006 Michelle was the founding member of the Victorian Bar's Health and Wellbeing Committee and during her 9 years on that committee helped to establish a wellbeing program which included a 24/7 counselling service for barristers.
+Michelle is the founding member and former chair of the Victorian Bar's Health and Wellbeing Committee.
+During her 9 years on that committee Michelle helped to establish a wellbeing program which included a 24/7 counselling service for barristers.
 This program was a finalist for the Australian Psychological Society Health and Wellbeing Award for 2015.
+Michelle has also given papers and written publications on the subject of mental ill health in the legal profession.

 Some recent cases (2016 - 2017) in which Michelle has appeared include:

-- ACCC v Medibank Private Limited - led by Lachlan Armstrong QC in Federal Court proceedings against Medibank in for misleading and deceptive conduct and unconscionable conduct in respect of benefits for in-hospital diagnostic services.
+- ACCC v Medibank Private Limited FCA 1006 (currently on appeal) - led by Lachlan Armstrong QC in Federal Court proceedings for ACCC in for misleading and deceptive conduct and unconscionable conduct in respect of benefits for in-hospital diagnostic services.

-- Consumer Affairs Victoria v Melbourne South Eastern Real Estate trading as Barry Plant Mount Waverley - acting alone for regulator in Federal Court proceedings against a real estate agency for misleading and deceptive conduct in engaging in underquoting of properties.
+- Consumer Affairs Victoria v Melbourne South Eastern Real Estate trading as Barry Plant Mount Waverley - sole counsel for regulator in Federal Court proceedings against a real estate agency for misleading and deceptive conduct in engaging in underquoting of properties.

-- Consumer Affairs Victoria v Melbourne South Eastern Real Estate Pty Ltd trading as Hocking Stuart Doncaster & Ors - appeared alone for the regulator in Federal Court proceedings against a real estate agency for misleading and deceptive conduct in engaging in underquoting of properties and against two directors of the agency for being knowingly involved.
+- Consumer Affairs Victoria v Melbourne South Eastern Real Estate Pty Ltd trading as Hocking Stuart Doncaster & Ors - sole counsel for the regulator in Federal Court proceedings against a real estate agency for misleading and deceptive conduct in engaging in underquoting of properties and against two directors of the agency for being knowingly involved.

-- Boral Constructions Material Group Limited v Harman - appeared alone for Boral in County Court claim against a guarantor alleging that the guarantee is unenforceable against her because she was a volunteer and Boral had not explained the terms of the guarantee to her (i.e. wives' equity) - settled in April 2017.
+- Boral Constructions Material Group Limited v Harman - sole counsel for Boral in County Court claim against a guarantor alleging that the guarantee is unenforceable against her because she was a volunteer and Boral had not explained the terms of the guarantee to her (i.e. wives' equity) - settled in April 2017.

-- Legal Services Commissioner v O'Brien VCAT 1064 - appeared alone for regulator in disciplinary proceedings against a solicitor who signed withdrawals of caveat without instructions.
+- Legal Services Commissioner v O'Brien VCAT 1064 - sole counsel for regulator in disciplinary proceedings against a solicitor who signed withdrawals of caveat without instructions.
 The Tribunal ordered the solicitor to pay a fine of $45,000, together with the Commissioner's costs fixed at $30,000, and a suspension of the solicitor's practicing certificate of 9 months (suspended for 2 years).

-- Body in Balance Chiropractic Pty Ltd v Jambere Pty Ltd & Ors VCC 1835 - appeared alone for plaintiff in a County Court claim for specific performance of a sale of business contract, alternatively damages.
+- Body in Balance Chiropractic Pty Ltd v Jambere Pty Ltd & Ors VCC 1835 - sole counsel for plaintiff in a County Court claim for specific performance of a sale of business contract, alternatively damages.

 - Consumer Affairs Victoria v Valentic - led by Neil Clelland QC in VCAT disciplinary proceedings brought by Consumer Affairs Victoria against celebrity estate agent, Frank Valentic, under the Estate Agents Act - matter settled during closing submissions.

-- Mornington Shire v 194 Dromana Parade Pty Ltd - appeared alone for defendant (subsidary of Bayland Property Group) in respect of charges that protected vegetation had been unlawfully removed.
+- Mornington Shire v 194 Dromana Parade Pty Ltd - sole counsel for defendant (subsidary of Bayland Property Group) in respect of charges that protected vegetation had been unlawfully removed.
 The defendant pleaded to the charges and made a charitable donantion.
 No conviction was recorded or penalty imposed.

-- All Vet Waste Pty Ltd v Carville & Ors - appeared alone in Federal Court trial for director respondent alleged to have been knowingly involved in company's misleading and deceptive conduct - matter settled shortly after the conclusion of opening submissions for the director.
+- All Vet Waste Pty Ltd v Carville & Ors - sole counsel in Federal Court trial for director respondent alleged to have been knowingly involved in company's misleading and deceptive conduct - matter settled shortly after the conclusion of opening submissions for the director.

 For Michelle's full CV, click here.